seblm/tapir-handson/README.md

 The endpoint will have to produce a JSON body as a JSON Object with dynamic keys and JSON Numbers as values.
 We will define this contract with Tapir.

+## Step 5: define endpoint’s server logic

+An endpoint can be derived to be a server implementation by adding server logic.

 [Tapir]: https://tapir.softwaremill.com
 [TapirJSON]: https://tapir.softwaremill.com/en/latest/endpoint/json.html